 Legal claims against playground owners proceed differently depending on the nature of the defendant.
 For example, filing a claim against a government entity proceeds differently than a claim against a private property owner.
 Different deadlines apply, and different legal theories must be supported in these types of claims.

-However, experienced California premises liability attorneys are able to identify all possible defendants and pursue claims against them.
+However, experienced premises liability attorneys are able to identify all possible defendants and pursue claims against them.
 Some common defendants in playground injury claims include:

 - School districts